 • Regulatory-focused panel discussion

-• A practical hands-on risk assessment workshop
+• A practical workshop

 • Continuing Education courses